-- Feeling like a Victim of other’s actions or circumstances and feeling powerless to change anything.
+- Feeling like a Victim of other people’s actions or circumstances, and feeling powerless to change anything.

-- Rushing in, as the Rescuer, to support someone (the person identifying with the Victim role) who appears to be struggling.
-Only to find they have a problem that overturns every solution you offer.
+- Rushing in, as the Rescuer, to support someone (the person identifying with the Victim role) who appears to be struggling, only to find that they have a problem that overturns every solution you offer.

 It’s the foundation of many toxic relationships and last week I explained how it worked in some detail, but, as it’s a huge topic, there wasn’t space for solutions.
 Today’s blog addresses that.

 One of the simplest pieces of advice attributed to its originator, Stephen Karpman, is just to not get involved – to simply walk away and refuse to take part or ‘play’ in the game.

 This approach does work to an extent, but it will usually mean that the Victim feels justified in their opinion that you don’t care and have let them down.
 If you have exited the scene at this point it may not have any further impact on you, but if you to have to re-engage with the person playing that Victim role at some point you may find your past action of ‘walking away’ has created further issues for the relationship.